-The Company estimates that its retail footprint for easyfinancial could expand to over 250 locations across Canada.
-Significant progress was made towards this goal in 2015 with the acquisition of 45 retail locations from a payday lender that exited the marketplace.
-Over the next few years, the Company will continue to add incremental locations in select markets as it works towards its goal.
+The Company previously estimated that its retail footprint for easyfinancial outside of Quebec could expand to over 250 locations across Canada.
+Total easyfinancial branch count at the end of 2016 was 208.
+Over the next few years, the Company will continue to add incremental locations in select markets as it works towards this target.
 In addition to providing more convenient access to the customers that wish to transact in a physical retail environment, the critical mass of physical locations will strengthen the Company's financial services brand, establishing easyfinancial as the leader in providing financing solutions to consumers who are looking for an alternative to traditional banks and payday lenders.